Lets go back to grade school: your teacher structures your day full of worm experiments, reading, and nap time if you’re lucky.

 As a student – it’s magic.
 It just happens.

 But the reality is that it doesn’t just happen, it takes planning.
 It should be no different when we think about business-based teaching and learning.
 Having a plan will help the magic happen.

-Here are four steps to make sure you’ve got a plan for your internal team, and how you should craft a training experience around this plan.
+Here are five steps to make sure you’ve got a plan for your internal team, and how you should craft a training experience around this plan.

 1. Create a Lesson called “Lesson Plan” with these 5 sections:

 - What we need to do

 - Designing Activities

 Here’s what I hear quite a bit.
 “I want to make training better.”
 Or, “Our current training process doesn’t have much structure.”
 My next question is always why?
 Why do you want to make it better and why doesn’t it have much structure?

 What do you actually want to get out of your training?